Multi-floor generalization of TASEP: One-sided model

 We will use notation $Q_n^{(k)} \ge 0$ for the number of particles of class $k$ at site $n$, and $Q_n^{(\le k)} = \sum_{i \le k} Q_n^{(i)}$ for the total number of particles of classes $1, \ldots, k$ at site $n$.
 (It is possible to have more than one particle of a given class at a site, i.e. $Q_n^{(k)} \in \{0,1,2, \ldots\}$.)

 Consider first a system with two classes, 1 and 2, to simplify exposition.
 When the bell rings for the site pair $(n,n+1)$, the following sequence of events occurs: 1) If $Q_n^{(1)} > Q_{n+1}^{(1)}$, one class-1 particle moves from $n$ to $n+1$; given that, if site $n+1$ had class-2 particles, then one of them moves back to site $n$.
 2) All variables updated.
-3) If new value of $Q_n^{(\le 2)}$ is same as the old one (which occurs when one class-2 particle did move back from $n+1$ to $n$) and $Q_n^{(\le 2)} > Q_{n+1}^{(\le 2)}$, then one class-2 particle moves from $n$ to $n+1$.
+3) If new value of $Q_n^{(\le 2)}$ is same as the old one (which occurs when in step 1 either particles did not move at all or one class-1 and one class-2 particles exchanged places) and $Q_n^{(\le 2)} > Q_{n+1}^{(\le 2)}$, then one class-2 particle moves from $n$ to $n+1$.
 It is easy to see that both systems consisting of class-1 particles only and consisting of class 1 and 2 combined, comply with the back-pressure rule.

 Extension to arbitrary number of classes is straightforward: when the bell rings for the site pair $(n,n+1)$, sequentially for $k=1,\ldots,\ell$, if the current value of $Q_n^{(\le k)}$ is the same as before the bell ring and $Q_n^{(\le k)} > Q_{n+1}^{(\le k)}$ we move one class-$k$ particle from $n$ to $n+1$; if we do move a class-$k$ particle to $n+1$, then one particle of the smallest class $i > k$, present at $n+1$ (if any!), moves back to site $n$.